SikandarRizwan/Python-Portfolio-Projects./README.md

 for row in grid:
     print(" ".join(f"{num:2}" for num in row))

-WK4EX7 [P] Count Multiples
+# WK4EX7 [P] count multiples (4 marks)
-This function counts how many numbers in a given list are multiples of a specific integer.
+# This function counts how many numbers in a given list are multiples of a specific integer.

-Python

 def count_multiples(n, numlist):
     count = 0